Kipchumba26/Asp-Guide/Readme.md

 If About is in HomeController.cs, the html file is searched in Home folder and has to be named About.cshtml or About.html or About.aspx.

+## Views
+A view is anything that is returned by a controller action and is an accepted 'Content Type' i.e JSON, html, xml etc.
+There are 2 types of Views, Regular views used directly from actions and partials/components used in other views.

+If About is an action in HomeController.cs, the view file is searched in Views/Home folder and has to be named the same as the action i.e About.cshtml or About.html or About.aspx.